 - have completed a flight training course at a Canadian training centre and have obtained a Canadian commercial pilot’s licence; and

-Applicants providing either of the above documents may be issued a post-graduation work permit valid for three years if the flight-training course was at least two years.
-Applicants whose course of study is between eight months and two years will be issued a post-graduation work permit valid for the length of the program.
-Flight training courses under eight months do not qualify a student for a post-graduation work permit.
-For additional details on flight schools regulated by Transport Canada, refer to the Department's website.
+Applicants providing either of the above documents may be issued a post-graduation work permit valid for three years if the flight training course was at least two years in duration.
+Applicants whose course of study is between eight months and two years in duration will be issued a post-graduation work permit valid for the length of the program.
+Flight training courses less than eight months in duration do not qualify a student for a post-graduation work permit.
+For additional details on flight schools regulated by Transport Canada, refer to the Department’s website.

 Final academic session